 How do I book a wheelchair space?

-Please be aware that, as a listed building we do not have a lift and instead wheelchair users can gain entry via our stair climber.
-Our wheelchair capacity is limited to 3 wheelchairs so please contact the accessibility department as soon as possible.
+We have a customer lift that wheelchair users can use upon arrival.
+Our wheelchair capacity is limited to 3 wheelchairs so please contact accessibility@alberthallmanchester.com as soon as possible.

 Do you have accessible parking?